mm80843/T3.5/docs/Benef/PBN__Benef_420.md

 ## Articles mentionning this Benefit

 * [Effect of non-pharmaceutical interventions in the early phase of the COVID-19 epidemic in Saudi Arabia](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_84.md)

+## Name of the Benefit

+The relaxation of NPIs in Phase III resulted in a reduction in SARS-CoV-2 transmission.